Chayuan/front-builder/readme.md

 ## What it does

-- Minify and copy image from `src/imgs` to `dist/imgs`
+- Minify and copy image from `src/imgs` to `dist/imgs` (path are editable)

   > You should not rely on gulp minifier to minify your images though, and a pre-minification is strongly recommanded

 - Compile scss files to a single `app.css` file (with a sourcemap for developpement)

 - Compile Twig templates to html static files
-  - Only twig files matching `src/views/*.twig` will result in compiled views.
-Twig files stored under subfloders (such as `src/views/components/*.twig`) won't result in a compiled html file.

 - Bundle scripts to a single `app.js` file

 - Scripts will be minified and uglified for production

-  - A sourcemap will be created while in production
+- A sourcemap will be created while in development

+- Supported extensions are `.ts`, `.tsx`, `.js`, `.jsx`, `.vue`

-- Support JSX and react applications
+- Support react applications
-- `.ts` and `.tsx` support

 - Support import syntax and resolve folders indexes

 - Support Vue app and Vue file component notation

 ## Under the hood